Udesh-Regmi/Strange-Messages/README.md

 ## ⚠️ Known Issues

-- **Resend API Email Verification**: There are some errors in getting the verification code to the user because the Resend API does not allow the use of public free domains for their email verification services.
-Other than that, the app is good to go!
+- **Issue with vercel**
+There are some issues while logging in first time and want to access the birthday card the image upload is not working on first try

 ---